-Although we all need food and shop for groceries regularly, the food budget is one of the first (and easiest) places to pinch the pennies when needed.
+Although we all need to eat and shop for groceries regularly, the montly food budget is one of the first (and easiest) places to pinch the pennies when needed.

 Here are a few tips that can help you get the most bang for your buck…